 Day 2-The first impressions of a person can be deceiving.
 Their words and actions will soon give them away for we ultimately know someone by their good or bad “fruit”.

-Day 3-The evidence that a man or woman has a personal relationship with the Father is that they obey His will.
-Anything else is just words.
+Day 3- What is the evidence that a man or woman has a personal relationship with the Father?

 Day 5- Because the king, Jesus, had stepped into history, the kingdom of Heaven was “at hand” (Matthew 10:7).
 That is the motivation for our repentance or turning around to follow Jesus.
 The embodiment of truth.

 Matthew 4:17 / Mark 1:15

 For Citizens of the Kingdom There is A Call For New Values –(The Beatitudes)

 When Jesus gave the Sermon on the Mount (Matthew chapters 5-7) He was sending out a call for new values and priorities.
 We are not to focus on the externals that a law imposes, but on our “in secret” relationship with God the Father.
 What counts is a believer’s inner transformation that changes his life to be like the Father’s.
 Our character as it changes to become like God’s, will also leave its mark on the physical world that we walk in.
 Closely observing the Sermon on the Mount will give us light about the behaviour of the subjects that are part of the kingdom of God.

 Notes about the Sermon on the Mount:

 1. The first part of this sermon is called "The Beatitudes" (Matthew 5:3-10)